 Most work permits allow the worker to work for a specific employer in Canada for 2 years.
-If the position or the employer changes during that time, then usually a new work permit is required before the worker can take the new position.
+If the position or the employer changes during that time, then usually a new work permit is required before the worker can take a new position.
 I will discuss open work permits that do not have these restrictions in a future article.

 From my experience, the key to getting the work permit approved is to inform the worker and the employer of the requirements and the process before they begin the recruitment process.
 In this way, there are no surprises during the process and it flows smoothly.

 There are many different types of work permits for Canada.
 The main one requires a Labour Market Impact Assessment (LMIA).
 A similar application was previously called a Labour Market Opinion (LMO).
-In a future post, I will discuss when work can be done in Canada without a work permit and when a LMIA is not required.
+In a future post, I will discuss when work can be done in Canada without a work permit and when an LMIA is not required.

 Here is the typical process for getting a work permit.